THE PEOPLE BEHIND

 Andrew Ferguson is co-founder and Executive Director of The 2030 Project.
 A Duluth native with South Georgia roots, Andrew calls Athens home.
 A UGA Graduate, with Degrees in Business and Public Administration, Andrew has run for Congress and the Georgia State Legislature.
 Raised in a family of railroad workers, farmers, and public educators, his commitment to empowering and transforming Georgia politics from the ground up makes him the right leader for this moment.

 Eric Gisler is co-founder and Treasurer of The 2030 Project.
 A father, UGA graduate, small business owner, and tech entrepreneur, Eric has previously served as the Chair of the Oconee County Democratic Committee in Oconee county, GA, where he also ran for Board of Commissioners Chair in 2020 and for State House of Representatives for District 121 in 2024.
-Eric is a declared candidate for House of Representatives District 121 in 2026 as well.
+Eric is representative-elect for District 121 in 2026.

 Jenna Griffin is a Political Science major and Journalism minor at Georgia State University, originally from Prince George’s County, Maryland.
 Jenna aspires to become a political reporter amplifying underrepresented voices.
 Deeply committed to youth advocacy and political empowerment, Jenna is passionate about mobilizing the next generation to take action and make their voices heard in Georgia politics.